MicrosoftDocs/mesh-docs/mesh/events-guide/create-event-mesh-portal.md

     :::image type="content" source="../media/events-guide-create-event/4-choose-event-space.png" alt-text="Screenshot of event space options: template or start from scratch in Mesh on the web.":::

-    1. Whether you **Choose a template** or **Start from scratch**, you can choose environments from Microsoft directly or from your collections.
+    1. Whether you **Choose a template** or **Start from scratch**, you can choose environments from Microsoft directly or from your Collections.

     :::image type="content" source="../media/events-guide-create-event/5-select-environment-from-collections-2.png" alt-text="Screenshot showing environment selection made from collections in Mesh on the web":::